-Participants will train intensively at the gym for 16 weeks.
+Participants will train intensively at a rehabilitation provider for 3 months at the start of the trial, and then 8 months at the end.
 Throughout the trial functional, medical and psychological assessments will be conducted to determine participants outcomes.

 World-First Nerve Bridges